 Results from geocoding queries are prioritized differently depending on whether the request was a forward geocode or a reverse geocode.

 When a forward geocoding query (human-readable text like “San Francisco”) is submitted to the Mapbox Geocoding API, the geocoder uses Carmen, a text search engine, to search our spatial indexes for features that match the user’s query.
-(For a more detailed description of how the Carmen text search engine works, check out the Carmen documentation.)
+(For a more detailed description of how the Carmen text search engine works, read the Carmen documentation.)
 The geocoder applies filters on the backend to sort the results that match, or partially match, the searched text.
 These filters are textual relevance and prominence score.

 When the geocoder sorts and prioritizes results, the first filter that is applied is